Add the Web Payments SDK to the Web Client

 An animation showing the behavior of the card entry payment method for the Web Payments SDK as credit card information is being added and the Pay $1.00 button is being selected.

 You should see a green check mark and Payment successful on the page.
 The payment is credited to your developer test account.
-The next section shows how to find the payment in the Sandbox Seller Dashboard.
+The next section shows how to find the payment in the Sandbox Square Dashboard.

 Did you know?